Ricardo PLC: 21st century

-The company went on, in around 2008, to develop an engine capable of switching between two-stroke and four-stroke cycles in collaboration with Denso, Jaguar Land Rover and the Centre for Automotive Engineering at the University of Brighton: it was claimed that the engine could improve fuel economy by up to 25%.
+Two years later, the firm developed an engine that was capable of switching between two-stroke and four-stroke cycles in collaboration with Denso, Jaguar Land Rover and the Centre for Automotive Engineering at the University of Brighton: it was claimed that this engine could improve fuel economy by up to 25%.
 The company collaborated with Xtrac by assisting with some parts manufacture for the 1044 gearbox, supplied in 2010 to three Formula One teams: Lotus, Virgin and HRT.
 This gearbox was mated to the Cosworth CA2010 engine.

 In 2009, McLaren Automotive selected Ricardo to develop a new engine, a 3.8 litre twin-turbo V8, which became known as the McLaren M838T, for its supercars.
 At around the same time, the company working in collaboration with Israel Aerospace Industries, developed a semi-robotic tug, Taxibot, which clamped around the aircraft's nosewheel and was controlled remotely by the pilot; the product was intended to reduce aviation fuel consumption.

-The Ministry of Defence selected a vehicle developed by Ricardo and Force Protection, known as Ocelot, to replace the Snatch Land Rover in 2010.
+The Ministry of Defence selected a vehicle developed by Ricardo and Force Protection, known as Foxhound, to replace the Snatch Land Rover in 2010.

 In 2011, Ricardo developed a carbon-fibre flywheel with a magnetic coupling and gearing system for energy-storage purposes: the product was known as "TorqStor".